yukai-yang/gridsearch/README.md

 PASS
 ok      gridsearch      2.100s
 ```
-for 300 times sequentially only 2.1 seconds.
+for 300 times sequentially within only 2.1 seconds.
 This can be compared with the last example in

 [https://github.com/yukai-yang/zoomgrid]